Hornellsville in Steuben County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Location.
 42° 17.219′ N, 77° 37.385′ W. Marker is in Hornellsville, New York, in Steuben County.
 Marker is at the intersection of McBurney Road and Magee Road on McBurney Road.
-Touch for map.
 Google maps shows the road as Dineen Road east of the intersection, but the U.S. Postal Service calls it McBurney Road.
 Locals think of the house as north of Canisteo, not as being in Hornellsville.
 While it is in the town of Hornellsville, that name, confusingly similar to the city of Hornell, whose borders are quite different, is only used in legal or real estate matters, never in conversation.
-Prior to creation of the Route 36 arterial about 1970, McBurney Road was NY 36, the main road between Canisteo and Hornell, the busiest road out of Canisteo, where a trolley line ran in the early twentieth century.
+Prior to creation of the Route 36 arterial about 1970, McBurney Road was NY 36, the main road between Canisteo and Hornell, the busiest road out of Canisteo, where a trolley line Touch for map.
 Marker is at or near this postal address: 5872 McBurney Road, Hornell NY 14843, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Hornellsville Veterans Memorial (approx. 3.3 miles away); Hurlbut House The Robert R. McComsey Career Development Center at the Allen-Steinheim Museum (approx. 8.7 miles away); Alumni Hall, Alfred University (approx. 8.7 miles away); This Statue of King Alfred The Great (approx. 8.7 miles away); A Hairy Legend (approx. 13.3 miles away); First House in Canaseraga (approx. 14.6 miles away); Cohocton Valley (approx. 15˝ miles away).
+At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
+Hornellsville Veterans Memorial (approx. 3.3 miles away); Anna Cadogan Etz (approx. 3.3 miles away); Hurlbut House (approx. 8.1 miles away); The Robert R. McComsey Career Development Center at the Allen-Steinheim Museum (approx. 8.7 miles away); Alumni Hall, Alfred University (approx. 8.7 miles away); This Statue of King Alfred The Great (approx. 8.7 miles away); A Hairy Legend (approx. 13.3 miles away); Canaseraga Four Corners Historic District (approx. 14.4 miles away).

 Credits.
 This page was last revised on March 6, 2018.
-This page originally submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 359 times since then and 2 times this year.
+It was originally submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 465 times since then and 55 times this year.
 Last updated on March 3, 2018, by Daniel Eisenberg of Boca Raton, Florida.
 Photos: 1, 2, 3, 4, 5. submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York. • Andrew Ruppenstein was the editor who published this page.